sjmudd/mysql_defaults_file/README.md

 host, user, password, port or socket, and thus removing the need to figure out the Go specific DSN format.

+This logic could be simplified by using github.com/go-sql-driver/mysql.Config together with Config.FormatDSN(), but there are a few minor differences in behaviour such as the default timezone handling using mysql.Config being UTC compared to mysql's command line client using the system timezone.

-Both these functions are used by [ps-top](http://github.com/sjmudd/ps-top) to simplify the connectivity and have been split off from it as they may be useful for other programs that connect to  MySQL.
+The functions provided are used by [ps-top](http://github.com/sjmudd/ps-top) to simplify the connectivity and have been split off from it as they may be useful for other programs that connect to MySQL.

 ### Usage